Regulatory actions for June 13, 2025

 June 13, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Inspiremd.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amneal, Abbvie, Beone, Enanta Galderma, Innovia, Nuvation, Vascarta.

 Briefs